 Thank you for your understanding in these extraordinary circumstances worldwide.

-Please also note, that all persons arriving from abroad must complete an electronic form online with contact details before they enter Switzerland.
-You will find this form for incoming travelers at swissplf.admin.ch).
+Please also note, that all persons arriving from abroad have to fill out an entry form online with contact details before they enter Switzerland.
+You will find this form for incoming travelers at swissplf.admin.ch.

 Important information "Visa for Switzerland"

-Australia is no longer on the list of high risk countries of the Swiss Government.
-Therefore Australian nationals, as well as permanent residents (as long as they have the necessary Schengen visa), are again allowed to enter Switzerland for a short stay of up to 90 days.
+Australian nationals, as well as permanent residents (as long as they have the necessary Schengen visa), are allowed to enter Switzerland for a short stay of up to 90 days.

 All foreign nationals who are already holders of a Swiss residency permit can enter Switzerland upon presentation of their valid residency permit.

 Before you travel, please check the website of the State Secretariat for Migration SEM under the following link: Corona: Questions and answers on entry and stay in Switzerland, the exceptions and suspension of visas